Governikus/AusweisApp/docs/sdk/messages.rst

 If AusweisApp2 sends :ref:`enter_puk` with field "inoperative" of embedded :ref:`reader` message set true it is not possible to unblock the PIN.
-You will have to show a message to the user that the card is inoperative and the user should contact the authority responsible for issueing the identification document to unblock the PIN.
+You will have to show a message to the user that the card is inoperative and the user should contact the authority responsible for issuing the identification card to unblock the PIN.
 You need to send a :ref:`cancel` to abort the workflow if card is operative.
 Please see the note for more information.